centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 ### Reverse MySQL SLAVE/MASTER roles

-This script can be launched from any database node, this time we do not specify the name of the target server:
+This script can be launched from any node, this time we do not specify the name of the target server:

 ```bash
 /usr/share/centreon-ha/bin/mysql-switch-slave-master.sh